 Climb Central Manila: The Portal Greenfield District Park, United St, Mandaluyong, Metro Manila

-At DreamPlay the kids can learn to cook gingerbread in Shrek’s Kitchen, animate their own King Fu Panda sketch, watch a 3D short film in the interactive cinema, build and fly their own dragon, build and race toy boats, chill out in the oversized library, play in the Penguins’ airship and run wild in the soft play and the twister slides.
+DreamPlay, the interactive theme park created by the makers of the movies Madagascar, Shrek and How to tame your Dragon, is not surprisingly one of the most kid friendly things to do in Manila.
+At DreamPlay the kids can learn to cook gingerbread in Shrek’s Kitchen, animate their own King Fu Panda sketch, watch a 3D short film in the interactive cinema, build and fly their own dragon, construct and race toy boats, chill out in the oversized library, play in the Penguins’ airship and run wild in the soft play and the twister slides.

 For more information, see the DreamPlay website.